Mastermind-sap/joker/index.md

 - The bot will be online most of the time but may be pushed offline during developing stage.
 Moreover the work is in progress so that might happen often.
 - New commands will keep comming now and then.
 - Please use the bot in a fair manner such that it hurts no ones feeling.
-- Any suggestions regarding new commands ,modification are always welcome.
+- Any suggestions regarding new commands ,modification are always welcome in github disscussions,issues and official bot server.

 ---
 # [Joker Help](https://github.com/Mastermind-sap/joker/blob/main/help.md)